com-lihaoyi/scalatags/Readme.md

 )
 ```

-Again, you can take the result of `.style` or `.cls` and assign them to variables, allowing you to use them in multiple places without having to copy the stringly-typed, verbose declaration each time.
 Both of these print the same thing:

 ```html
 <html>